peter88213/nv_it/README.md

 ### Alternative: Zip file

-The package is also available in zip format: [nv_it.zip](https://github.com/peter88213/nv_it/raw/main/nv_it.zip)
+The package is also available in zip format: [novelibre_it.zip](https://github.com/peter88213/novelibre_it/raw/main/novelibre_it.zip)

-- Extract the content of the downloaded zipfile "nv_it.zip" into an empty folder.
+- Extract the content of the downloaded zipfile "novelibre_it.zip" into an empty folder.
 - Move into this folder and launch *setup.py* by double-clicking (Windows/Linux desktop),
 - or execute `python setup.py` (Windows), resp. `python3 setup.py` (Linux) on the command line.